 The assembly process shall be fully documented during assembly.
-Witness Point
+Witness Point 3

-Documentation of the actual assembly process shall include, but not be limited to, dynamic stiffness and damping testing of the springs and bearings, their preload and fitting procedures in accordance with Appendix B to this specification, and the measured heights of all support box bearings.
+Documentation of the actual assembly process shall include, but not be limited to, dynamic stiffness and damping testing of the springs and bearings, their preload and fitting procedures in accordance with Appendix B to this Technical Specification, and the measured heights of all support box bearings.